chocolatey-community/chocolatey-test-environment/ReadMe.md

 # Chocolatey Testing Environment

 A testing environment setup similar to the [package-verifier](https://github.com/chocolatey/package-verifier/wiki) for testing packages.
+Over time this will add more Windows platforms for testing.

 ## Requirements